dijasila/GPAW/doc/tutorials/fxc_correlation/rapbe_tut.rst

 -0.16    -0.55     -0.007
 =====   =======    ======

 The fact that RPA gives such a dramatic underestimation of the correlation energy is a general problem with the method, which is also seen for bulk systems.
 For example, for the homogeneous electron gas RPA underestimates the correlation energy by ~0.5 eV per electron for a wide range of densities [#Olsen1]_.

 Example 2: Atomization energy of CO
 ===================================

 Although RPA severely underestimates absolute correlation energies in general, energy differences are often of decent quality due to extended error cancellation.
-Typically RPA tends to underbind and performs slightly worse than PBE.
+Nevertheless, RPA tends to underbind and performs slightly worse than PBE for atomization energies of molecules.
 The following example shows that rAPBE not only corrects the absolute correlation energies, but also performs better than RPA for atomization energies.

 First we set up a ground state calculation with lots of unoccupied bands.
 This is done with the script: